OWASP/ASVS/4.0/en/0x12-V3-Session-management.md

 ## Control Objective

 One of the core components of any web-based application or API is the mechanism by which it controls and maintains the state for a user or device interacting with it.
-Session management changes a stateless protocol to stateful, which is critical at differentiating different users or devices.
+Session management changes a stateless protocol to stateful, which is critical for differentiating different users or devices.

 Ensure that a verified application satisfies the following high-level session management requirements:

 * Sessions are unique to each individual and cannot be guessed or shared.
 * Sessions are invalidated when no longer required and timed out during periods of inactivity.

+As previously noted, these requirements have been adapted to be a compliant subset of selected NIST 800-63b controls, focused around common threats and commonly exploited authentication weaknesses.
+Previous verification requirements have been retired, de-duped, or in most cases adapted to be strongly aligned with the intent of mandatory [NIST 800-63b](https://pages.nist.gov/800-63-3/sp800-63b.htmlx) requirements.

 ## Security Verification Requirements